annnuuuh/ru-pedia/README.md

 ## Future Features

 There are so many!
 I'd love to add the following:
-- Sort queens by place on Season Details pages
+- Sort queens by place on Season Details pages!

 - Conditionally render clear button so that it only appears after the input has a value
 - Properly render error messaging for 404 errors when an image is not found
 - Figure out how to better deal with different sized images in general